franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ### Error codes specific for OneDrive/SharePoint

-The following table lists the error codes of failures specific for OneDrive/SharePoint, with a description of the possible reasons and suggested solutions.
+The following table lists the error codes of failures specific to OneDrive/SharePoint, with a description of the possible reasons and suggested solutions.

 | Error code                             | Error description                                                                     | Possible reasons                                                                                                                                                                                           | Next steps and solutions                                                                                                                                                                                                                                                                                                                                                                                                                               |